Corpus Christi Maritime Law Attorney

 Longshoremen and other port workers enable vast shipping networks to run smoothly.
 Their efforts link land and sea, and they work hard to ensure speedy cargo transfer.
 Longshoremen have to be diligent and experienced since they handle large machines, heavy cargo loads, and shipping schedules on a daily basis.
 Of course, working on ports filled with towering machines and weighty materials comes with its fair share of risks.
 Tragically, many longshoremen and other port workers are seriously injured on the job each year.
 Such injuries can lead to high medical bills and long recovery periods, leaving workers not only hurt but in financial distress.

 Because longshoremen face danger by simply stepping onto their job site, employers have a steep responsibility to look after the safety of their workers.
 Unfortunately, sometimes companies neglect their duties to their employees, allowing job sites to become much more dangerous than they should be.
 The experienced legal team at Brunkenhoefer, P.C.
-Injury Attorneys has the know-how and skills to hold the responsible party accountable if you were injured at work.
-Our attorneys have handled an impressive range of port worker injuries claims, and we are proud to fight for the rights of longshoremen.
+Injury Attorney has the know-how and skills to hold the responsible party accountable if you were injured at work.
+Our attorney has handled an impressive range of port worker injuries claims, and we are proud to fight for the rights of longshoremen.

 The Jones Act, or the Merchant Marine Act of 1920, grants special protections to seamen and other maritime employees.
 Unlike other workers, maritime employees are allowed to bring personal injury cases against their employers in the event an injury caused by negligent behavior.
 Workers’ compensation typically ignores fault in injury cases for those who have land-based jobs.
 Even if the employer indirectly caused the injury by putting an employee in a dangerous situation, the employee would not be able to pursue a suit as long as they are covered by workers’ compensation insurance.